inquisitorOzzak/PaperGap_Wallet/README.md

 ## Application walk-through

 ### Step 1
-Upon running the app you will land on our "welcome page" there are only 2 options to choose from here
+Upon running the app you will land on our "welcome page" there are only 3 options to choose from here
 1. **Create a New Wallet**: choose this one if you are first time user and don't have an existing wallet seed.
 If you choose this option go to Step 2
 2. **Restore Previous Wallet**: choose this one if you already have a seed and wish to generate more addresses from the same seed.
 If you choose this option go to Step 4
+3. **Reset App**: if you need to generate another seed

 <a href="https://ibb.co/7VZLv6H"><img src="https://i.ibb.co/bLCD18x/HomePage.png" alt="HomePage" border="0"></a>
 ### Step 2